webpack/webpack.js.org/content/guides/hot-module-replacement.md

 ## HMR with Stylesheets

-We can use the `style-loader` to achieve Hot Module Replacement with CSS..
+We can use the `style-loader` to achieve Hot Module Replacement with CSS.
 This loader uses `module.hot.accept` behind the scenes to patch `<style>` tags when CSS dependencies are updated.
 So, with the following webpack configuration...

 ``` js
 module.exports = {